KabirBakhshaei/bayesian-inverse-heat-transfer-journal/README.md

 ## If You're Using Docker
 ### 2A.
 Pull (download) the pre-built Docker image
-(Optional) Remove any old container with the same name
+(Optional) Remove any old container and image with the same name
 ```
-docker rm -f ithacafv 2>$null
+docker rm -f ithacafv            # Remove the container
+docker rmi ithacafv/ithacafv     # Remove the image
 ```
 The following code was copied from this [link](https://hub.docker.com/r/ithacafv/ithacafv).